zachflower/KoolKubernetes/oidc/readme.md

-# Integrating KeyCloak for Identity Management with PMK
+# Integrating KeyCloak for Identity Management with PMK/PMKFT

 ### Prerequisites -